Frequently Asked Questions

 CAN GASSTOP BE USED ON A BULKHEAD OR AUTOMATIC/MANUAL CHANGEOVER GAS PRESSURE REGULATOR?

 Yes.
-GasStop can be used with an automatic or manual changeover gas pressure regulator, regulated to a pressure of no higher than 50 mbar.
+GasStop can be used with an automatic or manual changeover gas pressure regulator, regulated to a pressure of no higher than 50 mbar with a capacity of no higher than 1.5 kg/h.
 A GasStop will need to be installed on each bottle attached to the changeover device.

 Can GasStop be used with a crash sensor valve?

 Yes.
-GasStop can be used alongside a crash sensor valve, regulated to a pressure of no higher than 50 mbar.
+GasStop can be used alongside a crash sensor valve, regulated to a pressure of no higher than 50 mbar with a capacity of no higher than 1.5 kg/h.

 Can a GasStop be used with an OPSO valve?